Recipe by Reynolds® Parchment Paper

 Wow, this is great!
 It's my new favorite chocolate chip cookie recipe.
 I wouldn't have thought to add cinnamon, but it gives a special something extra.
 The only thing I would suggest is using unsalted butter.
-It doesn't specify to do so in the recipe, but maybe using salted butter and the salt called for in the recipe is the reason one reviewer had cookies like wafers?
-I'm not a pro, but my cookies turned out perfect, and that's what I used.
+It doesn't specify to do so in the recipe, but maybe using salted butter and the salt called for in the recipe is the reason some had less than perfect results?
+I'm not a pro, but my cookies turned out great, and that's what I used.

 this recipe is perfect except for the fact that my cookies turned out a bit too salty.... they had a distinct salty taste. otherwise they were great! slightly crunchy on the outside but soft on the inside and the taste was on point. gonna use this recipe for spirit week at school soon! thanks for sharing :D